AchmadRaihan/AchmadRaihan/README.md

 ## Hi there 👋

-Achmad Raihan is a fresh graduate of Physics Engineering at Telkom University.
-He likes job that can learning while working in a lean and agile squad model organization.
-He can work with an incredibly diverse and distributed team of experienced engineers with a global perspective.
+I am a data enthusiasts that likes job that can learning while working in a lean and agile squad model organization.
+I can work with an incredibly diverse and distributed team of experienced engineers with a global perspective.
 He has high curiosity and dare to explore new things.
-He also has internships, organizations, and project experiences that help develop self-potential to be able the company achieve it goals.
+I am also has internships, organizations, and project experiences that help develop self-potential to be able the company achieve it goals.

 ## About Me